oicr-gsi/shesmu/docs/implementation.md

 1. Create a class, _V_, that will hold all the data for a “row” in the incoming data.
 It must be a class and not an interface.
 1. Create a parameterless method in _V_ for every variable to be exposed.
-The method names must be valid Shemsu names (lowercase with underscores) and decorated with [`@ShesmuVariable`](javadoc/ca.on.oicr.gsi.shesmu/ca/on/oicr/gsi/shesmu/plugin/input/ShesmuVariable.html) annotations with the correct type descriptor.
+The method names must be valid Shesmu names (lowercase with underscores) and decorated with [`@ShesmuVariable`](javadoc/ca.on.oicr.gsi.shesmu/ca/on/oicr/gsi/shesmu/plugin/input/ShesmuVariable.html) annotations with the correct type descriptor.
 All methods must return